 - Counseling records kept by any member of the University whose position relative to students is defined by law as “privileged communication” shall be under the direct supervision of that counselor.
 Such counselors include people working as physicians, psychologists, psychiatrists, lawyers, and clergy working in that capacity for the University.

 - Consistent with state and federal regulations, financial records of students, including those related to the granting of scholarships and other assistance based on financial need, shall be kept strictly confidential at the discretion of the source of the information.

-- Center for Career Services records are created, maintained, and used to assist in the student’s education, development, and employment not only as an undergraduate, but also throughout their lifetime.
+- Office of Career Services records are created, maintained, and used to assist in the student’s education, development, and employment not only as an undergraduate, but also throughout their lifetime.
 The credentials provided by the institution shall contain chronological listings of the study and employment of the candidates with confidential references written by faculty and employers designated by the candidates and released only with the candidate’s permission.
-The credentials shall provide no information in conflict with fair employment legislation, nor any information the release of which is the responsibility of offices other than the Center for Career Services.
+The credentials shall provide no information in conflict with fair employment legislation, nor any information the release of which is the responsibility of offices other than the Office of Career Services.

 - The privacy and confidentiality of all student records shall be preserved through observation of the following procedures:

 - Official student academic records, supporting documents, and other student files shall be maintained only by members of the institution staff employed for that purpose.